Welcome to Lincoln Land Community College, the best place to start or restart your education!

 We also have many students preparing for college coursework through our GED and English as a Second Language programs.
 And for the sheer joy of learning, there is a wonderful array of non-credit Community Learning courses from which to choose.

 We hope to see you on campus or online soon as an LLCC student.
-Explore our Web site, visit our main campus or regional centers, and let us know how we can help you start smart at Lincoln Land!
+Explore our website, visit our Springfield campus or one of our education service area locations, and let us know how we can help you start smart at Lincoln Land!

 Charlotte J. Warren, Ph.D.